lbl-srg/soep/doc-design/source/download.rst

 For more information, see also the user guide in the Modelica Buildings Library at `Buildings.Experimental.EnergyPlus.UsersGuide`.

-Currently, only Linux 64 bit is available.
-Support for other operating systems, as well as an end-user installer, will be added later.
+Support for an end-user installer and for OS X, will be added later.

 Publications